NicoG96/Hadoop-JSON-Merge/docs/project_structure.md

 # Project directory structure

-/docs/
+## /docs/

 - This file

-/out/
+## /out/

 - Houses all the deliverables for this project, created by the Hadoop application

-/sample/
+## /sample/

 - The .json files provided by the professor

-/scripts/
+## /scripts/

-- Miscellaneous scripts I made for streamlining development
+- Miscellaneous scripts for streamlining development

-/src/
+## /src/

-- Python files driving the mapping and reducing functions
+- Python source code driving the mapping and reducing functions